maiptran157/simply-tax/README.md

 # Simply Tax
-This porject is a React web app for Simply Tax services.
+This project is a React web app for Simply Tax services.